Blue & Green Istria Cycling

 We wake up to sweeping views of the kingdom of truffles and enjoy the leisurely atmosphere of Motovun over a long breakfast with great Italian coffee.

 Today we leave the green rolling hills and vineyards of inland Istria behind us and head to the seaside to explore what blue Istria has to offer.
 Our route takes us through prehistoric Illyrian fortified settlements.
-We finish the day in the town of Porec, which was once part of the Venetian republic.
+We finish the day in the town of Porec, which was also once part of the Venetian republic.
 A magnificent 7th century Euphrasian pre-Byzantine basilica, today part of UNESCO’s World Heritage, is well worth the visit.

 This evening you can enjoy seafood dinner, tasting the fresh catch of the day.